atha965/basics/README.md

-# basics of using github
+# Basics of using github